cyberark/dev-flow/README.md

     SLACK_API_TOKEN: !var slack/api_token
     ```

+`dev-flow` should now be able to send messages to users when their attention is
+needed on an issue.

 ### Configure Labels

 `dev-flow` can apply labels during the lifecycle of a story.
 You can provide the